Contrasting Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

-Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both auto/tires/trucks companies, but which is the superior investment?
-We will compare the two companies based on the strength of their risk, analyst recommendations, earnings, valuation, profitability, dividends and institutional ownership.
+Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both mid-cap industrial products companies, but which is the better investment?
+We will compare the two companies based on the strength of their institutional ownership, valuation, risk, analyst recommendations, earnings, dividends and profitability.

-33.7% of Latch shares are owned by institutional investors.
-Comparatively, 86.0% of Resideo Technologies shares are owned by institutional investors.
-0.1% of Resideo Technologies shares are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-This is a breakdown of recent recommendations for Latch and Resideo Technologies, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Resideo Technologies and Latch, as reported by MarketBeat.com.

 |Sell Ratings